Jack-Kin/Jack-Kin/README.md

 <h1>Hi, I'm Zhejian Jin</h1>

+<h3>I am...</h3>

-🏫A master student at Columbia University in the City of New York.
+* 🎓 A master student at Columbia University in the City of New York.

-💻 An Arch Linux user.
+* 💻 An Arch Linux user.

-👾 A tech enthusiast & an open-source advocate.
+* 👾 A tech enthusiast & an open-source advocate.

-🏙️ From Shanghai, China.
+* 🏙️ From Shanghai, China.

-😆 Interested in software systems, distributed systems, cloud computing and high performance computing.
+* 😆 Interested in software systems, distributed systems, cloud computing and high performance computing.

 <h3>Where to find me</h3>